Personalities

 called "What's on Your Mind" while at WIEL.
 In a recent telephone interview Mike stated, "It's hard to think of something to say for about an

 hour everyday for a year."
 Left WIEL in 1974 for WLCK in Scottsville, KY before returning to Campbellsville.
-Since then he has worked as
+Since then he had worked as

 "Michael J." (his first name and middle initial) at various stations including WAIN, WLSK and WLBN.
-Mike has been out of radio for about 5
+Mike had been out of radio for about 10

 Mike Harmon License plate